btcpayserver/btcpayserver-doc/ElectrumPersonalServer.md

 4. (**If you use Tor**) Go to proxy, then click on `Use Tor Proxy at port 9150`.

-5. If all of the above worked well, and your node is healthy and synched, you will get a green traffic light down the bottom right of the wallet screen - that means success!:
+5. If all of the above worked well, and your node is healthy and synched, you will get a green traffic light down the bottom right of the wallet screen - that means success!

 ### Reflection on what has been achieved: